|

 is a Professor of Art Pedagogy at the Department of Art at Aalto University,

-School of Art and Design.
+School of Arts, Design and Architecture.
 Pohjakallio's research focuses on questions concerning the

 relationship of art education tradition to art, culture, and environment of